-All lifting, safety and rigging equipment should be visually inspected by the operator for any visible sign of damage before putting to use.
+Rigging equipment should be visually inspected by the operator for any visible sign of damage before put to use.
 Inspection frequencies as stated in the relevant Australian Standard for rigging equipment must be undertaken regularly, or every 3 – 6 months, using a colour coded system for periodic inspections.

-It is highly recommended that visual inspection of lifting gear and rigging equipment is performed by a qualified inspection officer to Company endorsed Work Instructions, Relevant Standards, Occupational Health & Safety requirements and Manufacturers recommendations to determine acceptance or rejection criteria.
+It is highly recommended that visual inspections of lifting gear and rigging equipment is performed by a qualified inspection officer to company endorsed work instructions, relevant standards, occupational health & safety requirements and manufacturers recommendations to determine acceptance or rejection criteria.

 A report by the inspection officer

 A report should be provided by the inspection officer with all items satisfying the specified requirements tagged or hard stamped to cross-reference with the report.
 Report results commonly read as follows:

 - Rigging equipment as “R” (Repair) should be quarantined and repaired prior to further use.

 - Rigging equipment listed as “F” (Fail) are not suitable for continued use or for their intended purpose and should be destroyed and discarded immediately.
 We cannot accept any responsibility for continued use and/or availability of rejected items.
 Items listed as “P” (Pass) are suitable for continued use and can be put back into service.